elixir-lsp/vscode-elixir-ls/README.md

 See [ElixirLS](https://github.com/elixir-lsp/elixir-ls) for details on the supported Elixir and Erlang versions.

+## Debugging

+### Check ElixirLS Output

+Check the output log by opening `View > Output` and selecting "ElixirLS" in the dropdown.

+### Check the Developer Tools

+Check the developer console by opening `Help > Toggle Developer Tools` and include any errors that look relevant.

 ## Contributing

 Most of the functionality of this extension comes from ElixirLS which is included as a Git submodule in the `elixir-ls` folder.
 Make sure you clone the repo using `git clone --recursive` or run `git submodule init && git submodule update` after cloning.
 To launch the extension from VS Code, run the "Launch Extension" launch config.